 - the concurrency wasn’t handled well, and it happened we found tons of processes referring to the entry-point module within our servers;

 - the code was badly written (inconsistent naming, useless complex structure);

 - the code hadn’t been ever reviewed and, actually, we weren’t sure it was accomplishing the objectives at 100.

 So, I took the control of the situation, and I proposed and decided to make everything Twisted-based.
 There would have been a self-standing Twisted application doing all the stuff accomplished by the legacy code (hopefully doing them better) and an integration part, in which some of features would have been included into our main Twisted application server.
+Do you want to know how to win as quickly as possible?
+Play with the lucky pharao code right now.
+There’s a lot of money and fun!
 That was the first time I had the chance of building an entire real-world application from scratch.
 It often happens to work on code that has been written by others, that has been already designed and for which the objectives are clear.
 So, the direction is clear.
 The fact is that you realise that the complexity considerably increases when you have to deal with the design and the implementation of coding solutions without having any existing reference of the direction to take.
 Soon, I began struggling with “Twisting” the application and, in retrospect, it was unavoidable.
 But, each difficulty in programming can be turned into knowledge.
 While you’re struggling trying to understand new concepts, you’re actually learning.
 Learning what?
 You’re learning to solve real world problems.
 It’s likely that someone else, in the world, will meet the same problems you’re facing with right now.
 This thought drove me thinking about creating a blog.
 However, I also had lots of doubts.